Alabama Sheriffs Personally Profit from Funds Allocated for Feeding People in Jail

 In 2009, Greg Bartlett, the former sheriff of Morgan County, Alabama, was jailed by a federal judge.
-His crime?
-Bartlett had been feeding the inmates in his jail corn dogs for every meal, after purchasing half an 18-wheeler load full of them for $500.
-The year before, Bartlett had taken the remaining $100,000 of taxpayer money designated for feeding people in his jail, and kept it for his personal use.
-Perhaps the strangest aspect of this story is that Bartlett’s actions were, in the interpretation of some in the state, legal: the federal judge who charged him had the leverage to do so only because the Morgan County jail was already operating under a federal consent degree; the result of a lawsuit filed by the Southern Center for Human Rights.
+Why?
+Bartlett had been feeding the inmates in his jail corn dogs for each and every meal, after purchasing half an 18-wheeler load full of them for $500.
+The year before, Bartlett had taken $100,000 of taxpayer money designated for feeding people in his jail, and kept it for his personal use.
+Perhaps the strangest aspect of this story is that Bartlett’s actions were, in the interpretation of some in the state, legal: the federal judge who jailed him was able to do so only because the Morgan County jail was already operating under a federal consent order; the result of a lawsuit filed by the Southern Center for Human Rights (the consent order stipulated that the Morgan County sheriff cannot use inmate food funds for anything other than feeding inmates.)
 Had the Southern Center not been involved, Bartlett likely would have gotten away with pocketing $200,000 over three years while the people in his jail ate corndogs twice a day.

 How?